What is animal cruelty?

 What happens in a dogfight?

 Fights can take place in a variety of locations and at any time.
 They may be impromptu street fights in a back alley, or carefully planned and staged enterprises in a location specifically designed and maintained for the purpose.
-Usually the fight takes place in a pit that is between 14 and 20 feet square, with sides that may be made of plywood, hay bales, chain link or anything else that can contain the animals.
+The fight usually takes place in a pit that is between 14 and 20 feet square, with sides that may be made of plywood, hay bales, chain link or anything else that can contain the animals.
 The flooring may be dirt, wood, carpet or sawdust.

 In a more organized fight, the dogs will be weighed to make sure they are approximately the same weight.
 Handlers will often wash and examine the opponent’s dog to remove any toxic substances that may have been placed on the fur in an attempt to deter or harm the opposing dog.
 At the start of a fight, the dogs are released from opposite corners and usually meet in the middle, wrestling to get a hold on the opponent.
 If they do, the dogs grab and shake to inflict maximum damage.
 Handlers are not permitted to touch the dogs except when told to do so by the referee.